 Meditate at the Doi Suthep Temple in Chiang Mai

 The mountainside temple of Wat Phra That Doi Suthep is a must-do for any visitors to the northern Thai city of Chiang Mai.
 Sitting atop a mountain of 1676 metres altitude, the temple is thought to house a piece of the Buddha’s bone, and was built for this purpose in the 1300s.
 Visitors can enjoy strolling around the complex and its ornate Buddhist architecture as well as visiting the places of worship.
 There is also a lookout with a spectacular view of the city and surrounding area.
 For those who wish to get even more in touch with the temple and Buddhism, Vipassana meditation courses are available at the attached centre.
 These courses, while strict (there is no talking, reading and use of phones is prohibited and eating is not allowed after 12 noon!) are a fantastic way to learn about Buddhism and practice mindfulness.
 The temple is easily accessible from the city by taxi or collective truck.
 Chiang Mai is commonly reached from Bangkok, either on the overnight train or by flying.

 Last, but definitely not least is Krabi.
 Krabi is a destination you don’t want to leave of your Thailand itinerary from stunning beaches to adventure, with one of these adventures being climbing the tiger temple in Krabi.
 No there are no actual tigers at the top, but the view is worth the climb.
 It is not an easy climb, over 1200 steps to the top, but trust me it is so rewarding when you finally reach the top!

 The Ultimate Bucket List for Southeast Asia

-So there you have it, 25+ things to do, the ultimate bucket list for Southeast Asia!
+So there you have it, the ultimate bucket list for Southeast Asia!
 Have you been to Southeast Asia?
 Tell us in the comments below what your favorite thing to do was.
 Oh, and don’t forget to pin it!